Jed Madela

-John Edward Tiña Tajanlangit (born July 14, 1977), professionally known as Jed Madela, is a Filipino singer, songwriter, TV host, entertainer, and occasional actor.
+John Edward Tiña Tajanlangit (born July 14, 1977), professionally known as Jed Madela, is a Filipino singer, songwriter, TV host, entertainer and occasional actor.
 He was the first Filipino to win the World Championships of Performing Arts title.

 Biography

-Jed Madela was born in Iloilo City, Iloilo, Philippines, the son of JC Roy Madela Tajanlangit, a church choirmaster, and Agnes Taleon Tiña, an Administrative Assistant at Pepsi.
+Jed Madela was born in Iloilo City, Iloilo, the son of JC Roy Madela Tajanlangit, a church choirmaster, and Agnes Taleon Tiña, an Administrative Assistant at Pepsi.
 He is the elder brother of Eric Tajanlangit and Joanne Christine Tajanlangit.

 Personal life

 Madela was baptized as a Roman Catholic.
 He is currently single and has no children.

 Education

 He graduated with a Bachelor of Science degree in Business Administration at University of San Agustin in Iloilo City.